Wednesday, 4 January 2017

 What is Erectile Dysfunction?

-Erectile dysfunction (impotence) is the inability to get or keep an erection firm enough for sexual intercourse.
+Erectile dysfunction (ED), historically known as impotence, is the persistent inability to get or keep an erection firm enough for sexual intercourse.

-It is often an early warning sign for other health issues, such as heart disease or diabetes.
+While it is deeply frustrating, it is incredibly common.
+More importantly, it is frequently an early warning sign for other serious underlying health issues, such as heart disease, hypertension, or undiagnosed diabetes.

 Symptoms

-Occasional trouble is normal.
-It becomes a medical concern if you have persistent:
+Occasional trouble achieving an erection is completely normal and can happen to any man due to stress, exhaustion, or alcohol consumption.
+It becomes a clinical medical concern if you have persistent:

 • Trouble getting an erection.